 - More than 10 years experience, resulting in the launching of the SNSB IT Center in 2006

 - This sustainable success since 1999 was the outcome of the engagement of the Diversity Workbench Co-workers.

-- Hosting and management of data collections for 28 institutions worldwide (Germany, Brazil, Great Britain, Russia, Spain and U.S.A.)
+- Hosting and management of data collections from more than 30 institutions worldwide (mainly Germany, but also Brazil, Great Britain, Russia, Spain and U.S.A.)

 - User are supported by online-manuals and workshops and the free access to the software developments which are available for download.

 See also Comparison of major Database Systems with focus on Collection and Observation Data, status of 2011 and GFBio Technical Documentations, status 2018